 Fees for residents accessing long term care in the province of Saskatchewan are based on annual reported income of that resident, including interest earned from bank accounts and investments.
 A standard resident charge is applied plus a portion of his or her income.
 The resident fee is not adjusted depending on the type of room the resident occupies (private, semi-private, etc.)

 All charges are adjusted quarterly in keeping with changes to Old Age Security and Guaranteed Income Supplements.
-Individual resident charged are adjusted annually to take into account any changes in residents income from the previous year.
+Individual resident charges are adjusted annually to take into account any changes in residents income from the previous year.

 Residents may request, at any time, a recalculation of their monthly charge if: